Students Can Access Low-Cost Therapy With Our New Matching Service

 - Each client will be assessed by a professional and matched with one of more than 100 welldoing.org therapists who have offered this online student discount.

-- There are two levels for therapy fees: £25 and £35; they will both be charged with £2.50 booking fee on top.
+- The pay £35 per session; this will be charged with £2.50 booking fee on top.

 These therapists are verified members of their professional associations, and have agreed to offer at least six sessions to any students who come through the matching system.
 The discounted prices are not evident on their profiles.